Northland tusked wētā: Description

 Tusked wētā are distinctive because of the long curved "tusks" adult males have projecting forward from their jaws.
 The tusks are not used for biting but are used to push an opponent.
 Among the three species of tusked wētā, the Northland tusked wētā, Anisoura nicobarica is the smallest measuring up to 21 mm in body length.
 The Middle Island tusked wētā, Motuweta isolata, being the biggest measuring up to 70 mm in body length and the Raukumara tusked wētā, Motuweta riparia, is 30–40 mm long.
 The Northland tusked wētā is reddish brown and their hind tibia contains small spines.
 The tusks are devoid of stridulatory ridges, which are a feature of both M. isolata and A. nicobarica.
 Unlike ground wētā (Hemiandrus sp.), tusked wētā have ears on their front legs (fore-tibia).

 Habitat

 The Northland tusked wētā is arboreal so needs native forest and scrub.
-Similar to the tree wētā, Hemideina thoracica, both species occupy holes (galleries) in manuka and other trees and shrubs during the day.
+Similar to the tree wētā, Hemideina thoracica, both species occupy holes (galleries) in mānuka and other trees and shrubs during the day.
 Unlike tree wētā, the tusked wētā makes a seal to close the hole entrance.
-Because the Northland tusked wētā hides in hollow branches and trunks of manuka it is often found associated with firewood.
+Because the Northland tusked wētā hides in hollow branches and trunks of mānuka it is often found associated with firewood.